dpersing/netlify-site/pages/resume.md

 I help organizations assess their digital accessibility maturity, identify gaps in processes and workflows, and scale accessibility programming, with an approach that centers the needs of people with disabilities, beyond compliance.
 I also mentor folks who are new to the digital accessibility space to help them have sustainable careers.

+### Workshop Instructor, School of Visual Concepts: July 2013 – present

+Designs and delivers in-person and online workshops for product teams and UX designers to teach:

+- Accessibility best practices for UX design
+- Digital accessibility standards
+- Roles and responsibilities
+- Tools and workflows
+- Sustainable processes

-#### Accessibility Specialist and Accessibility Operations Program Manager, [Shopify](https://www.shopify.com/): May 2018 – November 2021
+### Accessibility Specialist and Accessibility Operations Program Manager, [Shopify](https://www.shopify.com/): May 2018 – November 2021

 -	Developed and managed roadmap for AODA compliance for core product
 -	Responsible for requests for proposals and managing relationships with vendors